LOUIS XVI AND MARIE ANTOINETTE : BIRTH OF THE DAUPHIN

 Exergue: LUTETIA (LUTETIA refers to the Gallo-Roman city that is the ancestor of present-day Paris).

-Rev: King and Queen between a kneeling Paris, holding a shield, and Trade (Abundance), holding a cornucopia and Hermes’ staff.
+Rev: King and Queen facing a kneeling Paris wearing a mural crown and holding a shield bearing the arms of the city.
+Behind them is Trade (Abundance) holding a cornucopia and Hermes’ staff.
 SOLEMNIA DELPHINI NATALITIA

 Exergue: REGE ET REGINA URREM INVESENTIBUS XXI.
 JANU.
 MDCCLXXXII